 Homeowners Association (HOA) fees

 If your home is in a community that has an HOA, expect to factor in an associated fee.
-The HOA uses these funds for the maintenance of community amenities such as landscaping, gyms or pools.
+HOA fees are used to maintain community amenities such as landscaping, gyms or pools.
 Expect to pay $100 or more for this fee.

 Local taxes are another type of expense that homeowners typically pay, and they can vary from state to state.
 Make sure to research local taxes before buying.
 Here are the types of local taxes you may cover: